jeffdinsmore/MadLibCSharp/README.md

 * _Open repository in your preferred code builder program.
 (This was built in VS Code)_
 * _Check both of the .csproj files to ensure the proper framework under the "PropertyGroup" and "TargetFramework".
 I am using netcoreapp2.2.
 Your version may be newer_
 * _If the framework does not match above, update the version of your netcoreapp by changing the numbers.
 For example if you are using netcoreapp 3.1, change netcoreapp2.2 to netcoreapp3.1_
-* _In the terminal, cd into the NumberToWords.Tetst folder_
+* _In the terminal, cd into the MadLibs folder_
 * _Type in the terminal "dotnet restore"_
-* _To run the program, type cd into the "NumbersToWords" directory and type dotnet run in the terminal_
+* _To run the program, type "dotnet build" then "dotnet run" in the terminal while in the MadLibs directory_
-* _The program should now be running_
+* _The program should now be running.
+If the program does not launch, type in http://localhost:5000/form in your preferred browser_

 ## Known Bugs